causely-oss/awesome-synthetic-apps/README.md

 Applications that simulate real-world software behavior, traffic patterns, and user interactions without implementing any internal business logic.
 The applications are described with a DSL in a configuration file.

-- [Cisco App Simulator](https://github.com/cisco-open/app-simulator) - A tool for simulating application behavior and generating synthetic data.
+- [App Simulator](https://github.com/cisco-open/app-simulator) - A tool for simulating application behavior and generating synthetic data.
 - [ChaosMania](https://github.com/Causely/chaosmania) - A tool for simulating various application problems in microservices architectures running on Kubernetes.

 ## Synthetic Data Generators